kilowhat/kilowhat.net/_extensions/wordpress.md

 - Flarum account is created via a server-side API call if it doesn't already exist
 - WordPress returns the "remember" token directly to Flarum without setting any cookie
 - Flarum session opens via the token
+- (The "Global Login Mechanism" choice has no incidence on this flow)

 If you logout from WordPress, the following happens: